4 European countries where you can do a master’s for free

 The land of fire and ice is one of the most unique places in the world.
 But apart from the glaciers and volcanos, Iceland is also one of the best places to live and study.
 Additionally, Iceland has some of the best English-taught master's in Europe, making it a perfect place for UK students.

-- Best universities for overseas students – Reykjavík University and the University of Iceland.
+- Best universities for overseas students – The University of Akureyri and the University of Iceland.

 - Financial support available to UK students – Typically none, but you may be able to get some financial support if you're married to an Icelandic citizen and have lived in Iceland for at least two years, if you're a family member of an EEA national, or if you have a residence permit.

-- Proportion of the population that can speak English – 98%.
+- Proportion of the population that can speak English – Around 98%.

 - Cost of a pint – Around £6.80 across the country, £7.80 in Reykjavik.